juju/docs/src/en/reference-release-notes.md

   ### Finally

-  We encourage everyone to subscribe the mailing list at juju-dev@lists.canonical.com, or join us on #juju-dev on freenode.
+  We encourage everyone to subscribe to the mailing list at juju-dev@lists.canonical.com, or join us on #juju-dev on freenode.